Length ConverterUpdated on by Stefan Banse

 The metric system is the unit system using the meter as the basic unit to measure total distance.
 Unlike other unit systems, decimal multiplications or decimal fractions can easily be calculated here.
 Below are some of the length units:

 The unit kilometer belongs to the metric system and is derived from the basic unit meter.
-Here, 1 kilometer can be converted into 1,000 meters or 1 meter is equivalent to 0.001 kilometers.
+Here, 1 kilometer can be converted into 1,000 meters or 1 meter and is equivalent to 0.001 kilometers.
 The kilometer belongs to the International System of Units (SI).

 Meter is a basic unit of length in the International System of Units (SI) and other metric systems.
 Since 1983, the meter has been defined as the distance travelled by light in 1/299,792,458 seconds in a vacuum.
 All other units of length in the metric system are derived from the meter (e.g. 1 km = 1.000 m, 1m = 1.000 mm).